MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/create-role-center-headline.md

 ---
 # Create a Role Center Headline

 You can set up a Role Center to display a series of headlines, where headlines appear one at a time for a predefined period of time before displaying the next.
 The headlines can provide users with up-to-date information and insight into the business and daily work.
-Typical categories of headlines could include:
+Typical categories of headlines might include:

 -   My performance
 -   My workday
--   Organizational health,
+-   Organizational health
 -   Productivity tips
--   Cross-tenant insights (gamification, performance relative to peers)
+-   Cross-tenant insights (performance relative to peers
--   Getting started
+-   Getting started information

 > [!IMPORTANT]
-> Headlines will only appear in the [!INCLUDE[navnow](includes/navnow_md.md)]; they will not be shown on all client types.
+> Headlines will only appear in the [!INCLUDE[navnow](includes/navnow_md.md)]; they will not be shown on other client types.

-##  <a name=""></a>Design concept
+## Design concept

 ### In development
-In short, the Headline is basically a page that containns one or more fields.
+In short, the Headline is basically a page that contains one or more fields.
 The page must be the **HeadlinePart** type page.
 Each field defines an individual headline to be displayed.
 The source for a field can be an expression or a field in an underlying table.

 -   The HeadlinePart page is designed for Role Centers, that is, pages that have the type **RoleCenter**.
 If you use a **HeadlinePart** page on another page type, the part will not render in the client.

--   Headlines can be made interactive by using the OnDrillown trigger or DrillDown property on fields - making it possible for users to dig deeper into numbers or values that are shown in the headline or link to another page or URL, like online Help.
+-   Using the OnDrillDon trigger, headlines can be made active, meaning that users can select the headline to dig deeper into numbers or values that are shown in the headline or link to another page or URL.

 -   You can dynamically toggle visibility of a specific headline, for example based its relevancy, by setting the Visible property on the field.